toc

 • The only way you can have a function that goes to the empty set is to have the empty set as an input.

-• If a function is bijective, that is every element in the input set is mapped to exactly one element in the output set, then the function is considered to be invertible.
+• A bijective function maps every element in the input set is to exactly one element in the output set.
+This function is considered to be invertible.
+1

 Isomorphism